 Patterson said she left a message at the contact number she’d been given for Becky and Andrew to say that she wouldn’t stay in such a place.
 Though the person who answered the phone said they’d get back to her about the issues she described, they never did.
 After retreating to the house of a friend who happened to live nearby, she began the process of requesting a refund for the trip “pretty much right away”—one she believed her profession undoubtedly gave her a huge leg up on obtaining.

 Airbnb’s refund policy is based on a complicated rubric that doesn’t say guests need written evidence in order to obtain a full refund but does note the company has “final say in all disputes.”
 It’s easy enough to see how a scammer might exploit the policies as laid out.
 If a guest stays even one night in a rental, for example, it is difficult to obtain a full refund, according to Airbnb’s rules.
-If a host asks a guest to stay at a property that’s different from the one they rented, Airbnb advises the guest to request a cancelation if they’re “not okay with the switch.”
+If a host asks a guest to stay at a property that’s different from the one they rented, Airbnb advises the guest to request a cancellation if they’re “not okay with the switch.”
 In both cases, the rules favor a would-be scammer and place the onus on guests who have just parachuted into an unfamiliar locale with their luggage and have nowhere else to stay that night.

 After Airbnb looked over Patterson’s pictures, a company representative told her that Becky and Andrew had a right to respond to the complaint, she told me.
 A few days later, Airbnb offered her a partial refund.
 Many people might have reluctantly walked away with whatever money they got back to avoid a prolonged battle.
 After all, Airbnb uses a rating system in which both the host and tenant can publicly provide feedback to one another, which both parties then use to prove their credibility in the future.
 Because of that, there is a built-in incentive to avoid confrontation, which helps explain why Airbnb hosts consistently receive higher ratings than hotels reviewed on TripAdvisor, according to research out of Boston University and the University of Southern California.
 If a customer has a negative experience on Airbnb, they might be better off just moving on instead of leaving a negative review.
-Choose the latter option, and you could come across as too demanding by other prospective hosts, or, in extreme cases, even receive a retaliatory review.
+Choose the latter option, and you could come across as too demanding to other prospective hosts, or, in extreme cases, even receive a retaliatory review.

 But Patterson didn’t care about that.
 She knew she had been scammed and wasn’t going to stand down until she received every penny back.